Wild Garlic (Allium canadense)

 Sizes:

 Wild Garlic, a plant in the onion family,, occurs mostly in the lower part of the southern peninsula in moist, rich forests like floodplains.
 It also occurs in wet meadows.
-If planted in the shade, it is less likely to flower and will instead produce bulblet on the flower stalk.
+If planted in the shade, it is less likely to flower and will instead produce bulblets on the flower stalk.
 These can be placed in the soil and a new plant will grow.
-Michigan Flora mentions that the Michigan genotype of this plant tends to make less flowers than other locations.
+Michigan Flora mentions that the Michigan genotype of this plant tends to make less flowers than other geographical locations.

 This will be one of the first green plants to emerge in the spring.